-Note that although several types exist, the majority are filter-based and use replaceable filter sections to trap particles and even odors in them.
+Note that although several types exist, most are filter-based and use replaceable filter sections to trap particles and even odors in the air.
 Other types exist such as ozone generators and ionizers, but the most common and most effective products rely on filters and air motion.

 As they’re left to run and circulate the air in a room it becomes fresher and healthier as time goes by.
 Because of dust and other issues reappearing continually, they should be used regularly or as needed.